giantswarm/docs/src/content/advanced/cluster-management/new-cluster-api/index.md

 ### Cluster CRs Packaged as Helm Charts

-CAPI-based cluster configuration is now encapsulated within Helm charts, providing a more controlled and maintainable approach.
-This approach offers several benefits:
+The CAPI-based cluster configuration is now encapsulated within [Helm charts](https://helm.sh/docs/topics/charts/), providing a more controlled and maintainable approach.
+It has several benefits:

 * **Limited Configuration Exposure:** Only tested and stable configuration options are exposed, ensuring a consistent and reliable cluster experience.